• Home Home

 Solar panels are a common source of conflict between homeowners and HOAs.
 Many HOA board members worry that solar panels will hurt property values, even though studies have shown that they actually raise home values.

 Going solar has a wide range of benefits.
 According to the Department of Energy, investing in solar panels for your home can reduce or eliminate electric bills.
-Solar panels also minimize reliance on the energy grid, keeping the lights on during power outages.
-Using solar energy also curbs reliance on dirty energy sources such as gas and coal, helping reduce planet-warming pollution.
+Solar panels also minimize reliance on the energy grid, potentially keeping the lights on during power outages when paired with storage batteries.

-Even with the considerations and complexities, going solar is a universal good for the planet.
+Even with the cost considerations and complexities, going solar is good for your home, your wallet, and your planet.
 Don't let an HOA tell you otherwise.

 Cool Divider